collective/collective.slideshare/README.rst

 When you upload a Presentation you can change the view to 'SlideShare View'.
 You will then be asked to provide your credentials to add this file to SlideShare_ and the presentation will be embedded in the page.
-At First you may see a 'This document has either been removed or made by its owner message'.
+At First you may see a 'This document has either been removed or made private by its owner' message.
 This is to be expected as SlideShare_ needs a little time to convert the presentation.
 Refresh the page after a little while.